Business team looking at new email encryption solution in action

 Future Tech 20: Making The Next Financial Services Success Stories

-Twenty technologies will shape the success stories of the near future.
+The advancements in these twenty technologies are set to shape the success stories of the near future.

 1. Augmented Reality

-Augmented reality (AR) usage is growing at an astonishing rate, with AR users set to grow from 800 million in 2021 to 1.73 billion by 2024.
+Augmented reality (AR) usage is expanding rapidly, with AR users expected to increase from 800 million in 2021 to 1.73 billion by 2024.

-Future applications of AR within the financial services industry are limitless, for example, virtual trading and payments, data visualisation, biometric security, and customer service apps.
-It’s not just customers who will benefit either.
-AR is set to revolutionise the world of employee training with augmented solutions to learning, with huge implications for employee wellbeing.
+Future applications of AR in the financial services industry are limitless, including virtual trading and payments, data visualisation, biometric security, and customer service apps.

-Labelled the ‘future of millennial finance’, buy now, pay later (BNPL) enables consumers to pay off purchases in instalments, with the under 30’s use of BNPL doubling since 2019.
+The use of BNPL among under-30s has doubled since 2019.
 BNPL loans are expected to finance 13% of all online transactions by 2025.

-Solutions such as Klarna and PayPal are becoming widely accepted in retail, with the latter generating $3.5 billion of sales from over 7 million consumers.
+Solutions like Klarna and PayPal are becoming widely accepted in retail, with PayPal generating $3.5 billion of sales from over 7 million consumers.

 Siamac Rezaiezadeh, Product Marketing at GoCardless